mitchty/alpine-linux-ghc-bootstrap/README.md

 No. Too old and busted at this point.
 For arm 7.10.3 is too old and busted.
 Onwards and upwards!
 Besides, arm is one of the reasons for this port.

-# Will you port to i386?
+# Will you port to i386/other arch?

 Me?
 Nope, I have no need for 32 bit x86 ghc.
 It wouldn't be hard to add into the fray however.
+Primarily it involves setting up the cross compiler docker to generate a new arch. *git diff --no-index Dockerfile.x86_64 Dockerfile.armhf* for an idea of what would need to happen.
+I tried making the bootstrap process as straightforward as possible.